robert-westenberger/knowledgebase/book-notes/mathematics-for-computer-science/chapter-1-what-is-a-proof.md

 But a term $\left(x_{i}-\mu\right)^{2}$ is zero iff $x_{i}=\mu$, so the preceding statement is true iff every $x_i$ equals the mean. $\blacksquare$

 ## Proof by Cases
+Given any two people, either they have met or they have not.
+If every pair of people in a group has met, we call that a *club*.
+If every pair of people has not met, that is a group of *strangers*.